JoeSeger/js-unity-tools/README.md

 The tests use a `ComponentTestData` scriptable object to configure test parameters such as:

 - `prefab`: The prefab to instantiate for testing.
+If the prefab is missing, a new `GameObject` is created and the required component is added.
 - `warmUpCount`: The number of warm-up iterations before measuring.
 - `iterations`: The number of iterations for the performance measurement.
 - `measurementCount`: The number of measurement samples to take.